Friends World Committee for Consultation: FWCC triennials, conferences and international representatives meetings

 The first World Conference of Friends was held in the U.K. in 1920 and the second, at which FWCC was founded, took place in Pennsylvania in 1937.
 The third was held in Oxford, U.K. in 1952 and the fourth in Greensboro, North Carolina, U.S.A. in 1967.
 In 1991, the Fifth World Conference was held on three sites in The Netherlands, Honduras and Kenya.
 The sixth World Conference was held near Nakuru in Kenya in 2012.

 Between the World Conferences, Triennial meetings of representatives were held up to 2007, when it was decided that there should be longer gaps between these meetings, in part due to environmental concerns.

 In future Plenary Meetings will be held every six to eight years and called International Representatives Meetings.
-The first of these was held in Peru in January 2016, and the next is planned for South Africa in 2023.
+The first of these was held in Peru in January 2016, and the second was held in South Africa in August 2024.